Konga.com: History

 In early 2013, Konga raised a $10 million Series A round from Investment AB Kinnevik and Naspers.
 In Q2 2013, Konga beta-tested 'Konga Mall,' opening up the Konga platform to third-party retailers and moving away from a pure first-party online retail model.
 In late 2013, Konga finalized a $25 million Series B round from previous investors, Investment AB Kinnevik and Naspers, the largest single round raised by a single African startup at the time.
 On November 29, 2013, Konga.com crashed and remained offline for 45 minutes as a result of unprecedented traffic stemming from its Black Friday promotion.
 Konga sold more during the first six hours of the promotion than it did in the prior month.

+In 2014, Konga competitor Jumia registered some Konga domains outside Nigeria which led to controversy in the technology scene.
+Konga had advertised the possibility of expanding outside Nigeria which Jumia was already doing, having operations in more than 8 countries across Africa.

 Konga officially launched its third-party retail platform in the first half of 2014, rebranding it as 'Marketplace' from 'Konga Mall'; by the end of 2014, Konga's Marketplace featured 8,000 merchants, beating internal targets of 1,000 merchants eight-fold.
 Konga received US$3.5 million worth of orders during its 2014 Black Friday promotion, compared to US$300,000 during the promotion in the previous year.
 Konga reportedly grew 2014 revenue 450% from 2013.
 In late 2014, Konga finalized a $40 million Series C round from Investment AB Kinnevik and Naspers, the largest single round raised by a single African startup to date.
 Despite reports that Naspers acquired 50% of Konga in 2013, publicly traded Naspers disclosed that its stake in Konga after the October 2014 Series C investment was 40.22%.
 Konga was reportedly valued at approximately $200 million as of the Series C.

 In January 2015, Konga was ranked as the most visited website in Nigeria by Alexa Internet.
 According to CEO Sim Shagaya, Konga "leads the field in Nigeria today [early 2015] in Gross Merchandise Value," a metric measuring the total value of merchandise sold through a particular marketplace.

-Konga announced it acquired the assets and mobile money license of Zinternet Nigeria Limited in June 2015, thereby meeting the Central Bank of Nigeria's legal requirement for the provision of mobile payment services.
-The acquisition will support KongaPay, launched in August 2015, Konga's solution to facilitate uptake of cashless electronic payments.
+Konga announced it acquired the assets and mobile money license of Internet Nigeria Limited in June 2015, thereby meeting the Central Bank of Nigeria's legal requirement for the provision of mobile payment services.
+The acquisition will support KongaPay, launched in August 2015, which was Konga's solution to facilitate the uptake of cashless electronic payments.
 With over 80 million mobile internet users in Nigeria, Konga has made online payment easy with its delivery payment option embraced by its numerous users.